apigee/istio-mixer-adapter/README.md

 May contain new features or bug fixes, but may also be broken.
 Use at your own risk or with guidance.

-Install on base of Istio 0.7.1.
+Install on base of [Istio 0.8.0 RC2](https://gcsweb.istio.io/gcs/istio-prerelease/daily-build/0.8.0-pre20180415-09-15/)

-Find: `docker.io/istio/mixer:0.7.1` in `istio.yaml` and replace with the following:
+Find: `gcr.io/istio-release/mixer:0.8.0-pre20180421-09-15` in `istio.yaml` and replace with the following:

     gcr.io/apigee-api-management-istio/istio-mixer:nightly

+Important: Replace everywhere.
+There will two instances: One for policy, one for telemetry.

 ## Install your service